pcmichaud/micro/source/invest.rst

 You can download the data `here <https://drive.google.com/file/d/16slgVaDELOig5pXHWdX6MgxsGaOsv4v5/view?usp=sharing>`_

 It is worth asking why only half of savings, and for some even less, is invested in stocks given much higher returns.
 Obviously, risk aversion could play a role, but how much?
-This will be one of the topic below.
+This will be one of the topics below.

 Turns out that when we look even within those who invest in stocks, there is substantial variation in returns as well as in risk in the portfolio held by investors.
 Lots of people are under diversified.
 The next figure from Campbell, Sodoni and Campbell (2007) shows just how under-diversified some investors are.
-Some obtain the same expected return but have portfolios with much larger standard deviation, which is of course not optimal if someone is risk averse.
+Some obtain the same expected return but have portfolios with much larger standard deviation, which is, of course, not optimal if someone is risk averse.
 Seen in the other direction, some for the same amount of risk could increase their expected return by diversifying better.
 Diversification is a poorly understood concept.
 Even in our sample of investors, 14% of respondents judge a single company stock as risky as a mutual fund.

 .. figure:: /images/efficient.png
    :scale: 75